Service Models for Consultation

 6. To provide cultural, as well as family and whānau support.

-Stakeholders are asked to provide feedback on the consultation draft service model, available below.
+Stakeholders were asked to provide feedback on the consultation draft service model, available below.

 - consultation_on_service_model_for_national_perinatal_pathology_services_-_final.pdf (pdf, 876 KB)